 Step 6: Use your document code to locate your e-Visa online.
 Download and print the e-Visa in two copies for extra safety.

 TIP: Travellers with an e-Visa can go directly to immigration counters at their point of entry and do not need to queue at Visa on Arrival counters.

 If you are planning a multiple-entry visit or a stay of more than 30 days, you will want to apply for a visa on arrival.
 To do this you'll need:

 If you are near a Vietnamese embassy or consulate, you can submit your photo, application form, passport, and visa fee in person.
 This website will guide you through the process.

-If you are unable to reach a Vietnamese embassy, or are short on time, there are trusted services online who can provide you a valid Letter of Approval for a fee.
-Bring this letter and together with a visa application form and your other documents to the Visa on Arrival counter at the airport when you land.
+If you are unable to reach a Vietnamese embassy or are short on time, there are trusted services online that can provide you with a valid Letter of Approval for a fee.
+Bring this letter together with a visa application form and your other documents to the Visa on Arrival counter at the airport when you land.